-- Signs of disease are often associated with developing stages in the intestine and are in most cases non-specific. - Vounger animals are most commonly affected. - Their pathogenicity is variable both within and between genera and infections are often subclinical and can be self-limiting. - The onset of clinical signs usually occurs several days after infection. - Severe clinical signs may sometimes be related to co-infections with other pathogens, for example viruses and bacteria. - Diagnosis and differential diagnosis can be difficult and often require repeated sampling and molecular typing. - Treatment is often complicated due to lack of effective drugs or the need for off-label use of existing drugs. - Several agents are zoonotic, such as Toxoplasma, Cryptosporidium, and potentially Giardia.
+- Signs of disease are often associated with developmental stages in the intestine and are, in most cases, non-specific.
+However, for Toxoplasma and Neospora, disease is usually related to extraintestinal stages. - Younger animals are most commonly affected. - Their pathogenicity is variable both within and between genera and infections are often subclinical and can be self-limiting. - The onset of clinical signs usually occurs several days after infection. - Severe clinical signs may sometimes be related to co-infections with other pathogens, for example, nematodes, viruses and bacteria. - Diagnosis and differential diagnosis can be difficult and often require repeated sampling and molecular typing. - Treatment is often complicated due to the lack of effective drugs or the need for off-label use of existing drugs. - Several agents are zoonotic, such as Toxoplasma, Cryptosporidium and potentially Giardia.